Nikola Stakic

-Nikola Stakic (born January 26, 1998) is a Canadian soccer coach and former player who currently serves as head coach for Alliance United FC in League1 Ontario.
+Nikola Stakic (born January 26, 1998) is a Canadian soccer coach and former player who currently serves as the head coach of Unionville Milliken SC in the Ontario Premier League.

 Early life

 Born in Toronto, Stakic began his career aged six playing for local side Scarborough Blizzard.
 He later joined the Toronto FC Academy.

 University career

 Stakic attended the University of Toronto, playing for the men's soccer team from 2016 to 2021.
 He was a five-time OUA All-Star.

 Club career

 In 2015, he began playing with Toronto FC III in League1 Ontario and the Premier Development League.

 In 2016, Stakic was called up by Toronto FC II from the Toronto FC Academy.
 He made his professional debut in the USL on May 15, 2016 in a 2–0 defeat to Charleston Battery.